sarahdadoun01/DemoSQLiteCSharp/README.md

 * When `Save` button is clicked, a ListView displays the list of Employees using a method called GetEmployees()
 * Items in the list are clickable, allowing the user to `Edit` or `Delete`.
 * If `Edit` button is clicked, the values appear in the Entries, allowing the user to easily modify the data.
-  * When the `Save` button if clicked after modifying, the data is then updated as well as the ListView.
+  * When the `Save` button is clicked after modifying, the data is then updated as well as the ListView.